hhhwenjun/leetcode-note-java/Dynamic Programming/Dynamic Programming Tutorials.md

     *   Each iteration of the inner-most loop represents a given state and is equivalent to a function call to the same state in top-down.
     *   $\text{dp}$ is now an array populated with the answer to the original problem for all possible states.

+### Time and Space Complexity

+*   DP is that we never repeat calculations, whether, by tabulation or memoization, we only compute a state once.
+*   The time complexity of a DP algorithm is directly tied to the number of possible states.
+*   If computing each state requires F time, and there are n possible states, then the time complexity of a DP algorithm is $O(n \cdot F)$.

 ### House Robber Example

 *   **DP problem**: asking for the maximum of something, and our current decisions will affect which options are available for our future decisions.